Generic selectors

 Everything Created Through Jesus Christ

 But there is still a question: after all, who created all things?
 Who is the Creator of the Universe?
 God or Jesus?
-The answer to this question can be found in the following texts by Paul:
+The answer to this question can be found in the following text by Paul:

-In the Almeida Corrigida e Fiel translation of the Bible, the text of Ephesians 3:9 says that “God“, “everything created through Jesus Christ“.
-Here, Paul mentions that it was God who created all things, but His creative work was done through the person of Jesus Christ.
+In the Almeida Corrigida e Fiel translation of the Bible, the text of Ephesians 3:9 says that “God created all things through Jesus Christ“.
+Here, Paul acknowledges that it was God who created all things, but His creative work was carried out through the person of Jesus Christ.

 By He Who Also Made the World